vionwinnie/old_website/starstockpicker.md

 # Conclusion

-In my simulation, it has shown that random forest approach generates higher return than a 4-factor quant model.
+In my simulation, it has shown that random forest approach generates higher return than a simple 4-factor quant model.
 The outperformance can be attributed to the following two areas: Random forest can adjust for the weightings for each periods based on the current trends while still taking the market cyclicality into account.
 If valuation metrics in recent months matters less, the model can adjust the valuation factor weightings.

-It has to note however, that a random forest model contains more securities than quant model. [implication?]
+We have to note however in real life application that the random forest model contains more securities than quant model.
+It means that the turnover of the portfolio would be higher and potentially have a higher trading costs.

-Next steps: to explore is a sector-based model
+Further areas of research would include exploration into other methods of machine learning such as neural nets and SVM.
+We can also consider running a sector-based model as well.

 ## Feature Table